Bioconductor/bioconductor.org/content/help/newsletters/2014_October.md

 ### Publications

-If you are looking for resources to enhance your knowledge of working with genomic ranges and sequences in `Bioconductor` the following publications maybe of  interest:
+If you are looking for resources to enhance your knowledge of working with genomic ranges and sequences in `Bioconductor` the following publications may be of  interest:

 [Software for Computing and Annotating GenomicRanges](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3738458/)